Choo-Choo Tutorial Instructions

 Playing a Double:

-you play a double domino, this is a take-another-turn move.
-The end of the train you played the double on is now an open train until that double is played on.
+When you play a double domino, you get to take another turn right away.
+The end of the train with the double domino is considered an open train until a domino is played upon it.

 Variations and what we do